Malappuram district: Judiciary

 The judicial headquarters of the district is at Manjeri.
 24 courts function under Manjeri judicial district including Manjeri, Malappuram, Tirur, Perinthalmanna, Parappanangadi, Ponnani, and Nilambur.

 After the establishment of Malappuram District on June 16, 1969, a District Court commenced operations in Kozhikode on May 25, 1970.
 Subsequently, on February 1, 1974, the court was relocated to the Manjeri Court Complex.

-Within the Manjeri Judicial District, there are currently 24 functioning courts distributed across various locations in the district, including Manjeri, Malappuram, Tirur, Perinthalmanna, Parappanagadi, Ponnani, Tirur, and Nilambur.
-The judicial headquarters of Malappuram is situated in Manjeri.

-The district boasts three Additional District and Sessions Courts, two Family Courts (one in Malappuram and the other in Tirur), as well as two Motor Accidents Claims Tribunals (one in Manjeri and the other in Tirur).
+The district has three Additional District and Sessions Courts, two Family Courts (one in Malappuram and the other in Tirur), as well as two Motor Accidents Claims Tribunals (one in Manjeri and the other in Tirur).
 Furthermore, there are two Sub Courts—one in Manjeri and the other in Tirur.
 The district also accommodates two Munsiff Magistrate Courts, with one in Ponnani and the other in Perinthalmanna.
 Lastly, there are nine Judicial First Class Magistrate Courts functioning in Malappuram District.

-Law and order
+Police

-The Malappuram District Police, a division of Kerala Police, is entrusted with law enforcement and investigations within the district.
-The District Police Office is situated in Malappuram, and headed by a District Police Chief with the rank of Superintendent of Police (SP).
+The Malappuram District Police, a police district of Kerala Police, is entrusted with law enforcement and investigations within the district.
+The District Police Office is situated in Malappuram, and headed by a District Police Chief (DPC) with the rank of Superintendent of Police (SP).
 There are six police sub-divisions and 36 police stations in the Malappuram district.
 The headquarters of these police sub-divisions are located in the following areas: Malappuram, Kondotty, Perinthalmanna, Tirur, Tanur, and Nilambur.
-Each police sub-division is headed by a Deputy Superintendent of Police, and each police station is overseen by a Station House Officer with the rank of Inspector of Police.
+Each police sub-division is headed by a Deputy Superintendent of Police (DySP), and each police station is overseen by a Station House Officer (SHO) with the rank of Inspector of Police.

-Malappuram Police District, along with Palakkad, Thrissur city, and Thrissur rural police districts, comes under the jurisdiction of Thrissur Range Police.
+Malappuram Police District, along with Palakkad, Thrissur City, and Thrissur rural police districts, comes under the jurisdiction of Thrissur Range Police.
 The District Police Office, District Special Branch, District Crime Records Bureau, District 'C' Branch, Narcotic Cell, District Police Control Room, Cyber Cell, Women Cell, and Telecommunication Unit are at Malappuram.
 The coastal police station is at Ponnani whereas the District Armed Reserve Camp is situated at Padinhattummuri.
-The traffic Units of Malappuram police are centered at Malappuram, Manjeri, Kondotty, Perinthalmanna, and Tirur.
+The Traffic Enforcement Units of Malappuram police are centered at Malappuram, Manjeri, Kondotty, Perinthalmanna, and Tirur.

 The headquarters of Malabar Special Police (formed in 1884), an armed police battalion under Kerala Police, is at Malappuram.
 It is also the oldest armed police battalion in the state.
+It assists the civil police in crowd control, internal security, riot control, and VIP security.
+It is also deployed outside the state when required.

-Local governments
+Local governance

 Local self-government institutions are divided into two categories: Urban Local Bodies and Panchayats (Rural local bodies).

 Urban Local Bodies

 The district has 12 municipalities established to administer urban areas (statutory towns).
 Each municipality has its own elected council and is responsible for local governance, urban planning, and providing essential services within its respective jurisdiction.
 A chairperson and vice chairperson, elected by the councilors, heads each municipality.
-These municipalities are divided into 479 wards, from each of which a councilor is elected for a term of five years.
+These municipalities are divided into 505 wards, from each of which a councilor is elected for a term of five years.